Last updated: October 2, 2023

 - Hair follicle drug test

-However, drinking coffee—or any beverage, including water—could interfere with a urine drug test result.
+However, drinking large amounts of liquid—including water—could interfere with a urine drug test result.

 Negative dilute test results

 A urine drug test is deemed as a negative dilute when no drugs are detected in the specimen but the creatinine levels are out of the normal range.
-That happens when there is too much liquid in the body to be processed correctly.
+It’s caused by having too much liquid in the body to be processed correctly.

-Employers who are notified that an employee received a negative dilute drug test result often allow the employee to retest.
-If it’s a Department of Transportation (DOT) drug test, it must be an observed test.
-That doesn’t sound fun, but it could save someone their job.
+Employers notified that an employee received a negative dilute drug test result often allow the employee to retest.
+The Department of Transportation (DOT) drug testing protocol requires that the second test be observed.
+Some employers of the general workforce require the same.
+It doesn’t sound like a good time, but it could save someone their job.

 Two myths busted